jacekskowalski/flashcard/README.md

 This web app uses Sengrid Web API to reset password.
 A link is sent on an email.

 <h1>Basic token auth</h1>
-During logging jwt token iis generated.
+During logging jwt token is generated.